anish5207/Docker/README.md

    * Step 4:

-      * Go in your browser type this url in order to access web pages from web server: `http://192.168.40.130:5000/` (It                 will give you index file which is written in php.)
+      * Go in your browser type this url in order to access web pages from web server: `http://192.168.40.130:5000/`#(It                 will give you index file which is written in php.)
       * Now for accessing phpmyadmin for managing mysql database write this url: `http://192.168.40.130:8000/`
-      * Note : `here 5000 & 8000 are port no.` that should be free in your system if they are not then you can change by                 going inside the docker-compose.yml file
+      * Note : `here 5000 & 8000 are port no.` that should be free in your system if they are not then you can change by                 going inside the `docker-compose.yml` file.